STAND. COM. REP. NO. 1434

 "A BILL FOR AN ACT RELATING TO PUBLIC FINANCING FOR CANDIDATES TO ELECTED OFFICE,"

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Economic Development that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 496, S.D.
+As affirmed by the record of votes of the members of your Committee on Judiciary & Hawaiian Affairs that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 1543, S.D.
+2, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
+No. 1543, S.D.
 2, H.D.
-1, and recommends that it be referred to your Committee on Finance.
+1, and be referred to your Committee on Finance.

 Respectfully submitted on behalf of the members of the Committee on Judiciary & Hawaiian Affairs,